Nystagmus (flickering eye movements) in a dog

 Overview

-- In certain circumstances, flickering eye movements are normal i.e. when your dog is looking out the car window or when their head is moved from side to side, but your dog’s eyes should not flicker when their head is still.
+- In certain circumstances, flickering eye movements are normal i.e. when your dog is looking out of the car window or when their head is moving from side to side.
+But your dog’s eyes should not flicker when their head is still.

-- Contact your vet as soon as possible if your dog has developed nystagmus.
+- Contact your vet straight away if your dog has developed nystagmus.

 Nystagmus explained